Akitorg/akiAtolDriver/README.md

                     for (HashMap.Entry<Integer, PrintObjects> entry: printObjectsSNO.entrySet()) {

-                        // HERE YOU CAN SAVE DOCS OR DO WHAT EVE YOU WANT DBRequests.saveDoc(this, printType, printObject, chequeNumber);
+                        // HERE YOU CAN SAVE DOCS OR DO WHAT EVER YOU WANT DBRequests.saveDoc(this, printType, printObject, chequeNumber);
                     }